 - Efficient.
 I understand that our courtrooms in Wake County consistent of large dockets, so I move as efficiently and effectively as possible to ensure justice is served in a timely manner.

 - Active in the community.
 I recognize that my rulings affect people’s lives and are more than case numbers.
 I also believe that it is important for District Court Judges to be visible and accessible in the community.

 - Learned in the Law.
 I consistently follow the law without bias and prejudice; free from political influence.

-“Judge Ashleigh cares about improving the justice sytem.”
+“Judge Ashleigh cares about improving the justice system through education.”

-I believe that education is the key to improving our justice system and so I have written numerous articles and presented Continuing Legal Education (CLE) classes to attorneys and future attorneys across the nation on topics including racism and sexism within the legal profession.
+I believe that education is the key to improving our justice system and so I have written numerous articles and presented Continuing Legal Education (CLE) classes to attorneys and future attorneys across the nation on topics including professionalism, racism, and sexism within the legal profession.

 Dunston, A.P.
 (2020).
 Justice Isn’t Always Blind.
 The North Carolina State Bar Journal, xxv(1), 6-8, 17.

 Dunston, A.P.
 (2020).
 Justice Isn’t Always Blind: Racism Is A Prevalent Issue In Our Court System, Even As A Lawyer.
 Wake County Bar Flyer, xlvi(3), 17-20.